Hair Removal

 IPL devices or light-based devices use similar technology to the IPL hand-held devices—a pulse of broad-spectrum light but with higher intensity with more effectiveness.9

-An IPL machine, like the Sirius or Nordlys, delivers light energy into the hair follicle that transforms the light into heat energy.
+An IPL machine, like the Nordlys®, delivers light energy into the hair follicle that transforms the light into heat energy.
 The heat creates targeted tissue damage to the hair follicle so hair growth is diminished.
 The system’s applicator delivers short bursts of light so it’s less heat in your skin.
 The treatment is very fast from a few minutes to 30 minutes on the whole back.

 Most people will need several sessions to achieve their desired result.
 Those with light skin and dark hair will benefit most from IPL hair removal because lighter skin allows IPL to target the melanin that colors the hair.4